jlahne/pangborn-tutorial-2025/_main.md

 ## # ℹ 18 more rows
 ```

-There are many `geom_*()` functions in `ggplot2`, and many others defined in other accessory packages.
+There are many `geom_*()` functions in `{ggplot2}`, and many others defined in accessory packages.
 These are the heart of visualizations.
 We can swap them out to get different results:

 ``` r